Serving Divorce Papers

 Any family law action is actually a civil suite.
 What you’re suing for, is the right to have a divorce, or the right to get custody or placement, or the right to a legal separation.
 It is a civil lawsuit, so you must follow the rules of civil procedure.
 One of the most important steps in this process is notice.
 You are giving, or getting notice, that you are being sued.

 “You have a right to know that someone is suing you for something,” explains attorney Kinsler.
 “If service isn’t proper, you’ll have to start all over again.”
 This is why it is important to know the right way to serve divorce papers.

 - The Best Way to Serve Anyone is Personal Service.
 This can be done either by Civil Process Server (Recommended), or by the Sheriff.

-In order for service to be free of issues, at Sterling Law Offices we always use a civil process server to make sure the person is personally served and we have admission of service signed.
+In order for service to be free of issues, at Sterling Lawyers we always use a civil process server to make sure the person is personally served and we have admission of service signed.

 We make it a matter of practice to serve people in person using a civil process server.
 It doesn’t have to be embarrassing for the individual when done right.
 There is enough tension in family law.
 Our attorneys will work with a conscientious civil process server in order to avoid injecting unnecessary conflict into the process.

 Sterling Lawyers, LLC is one of America's fastest-growing family law firms focused on innovating client service.
 Stay up to date with our weekly content by joining the Sterling Series email newsletter.
 We bring you stories about building strong families and creating healthy company cultures.

 What is the reason to why a higher-education degree is not considered to be a part of marital assets?
 How will that affect you and your current situation?

 Want the Sterling Team in your inbox?Sadly, we won't fit but our newsletter will.
 Get a weekly recap of new Sterling Series episodes in your inbox each week.